zhangao0086/DKImagePickerController/README.md

 }

 /*
- An DKImageAssetExporter object exports DKAsset(PHAsset) from album(or iCloud) to app's tmp directory(as default).
+ A DKImageAssetExporter object exports DKAsset(PHAsset) from album (or iCloud) to the app's tmp directory (by default).
- And it automatically deletes the exported directories when receives the UIApplicationWillTerminate notification.
+ It automatically deletes the exported directories when it receives a UIApplicationWillTerminate notification.
  */
 @objc
 open class DKImageAssetExporter: DKBaseManager {